 That voice!
 The heat in my body doubled, and I knew it must be Him.
-I nearly dove to the ground, and stretched out my hand, barely brushing the fringe of His robe.
+I dove to the ground, my outstretched hand barely brushing the fringe of His robe.

 “Who touched me?”

-Peter laughed saying “Who touched you?
-Everyone touched you?
-Maybe you should ask who didn’t touch You.”
+Peter laughed.
+“Who touched You?
+Everyone touched You.
+Maybe You should ask who didn’t touch You.”

-I was already on the ground, so I found my way up to my knees, buried my face in my hands, and blurted out the whole thing, and waited for His verdict.
-What would He do, what would He say?
+I was already on the ground, so I found my way to my knees, buried my face in my hands, and blurted out the whole thing.
+I waited for His verdict.
+What would He do?
+What would He say?

 Then there was that voice again.

 Then I understood.
-The heat I was feeling, it was right at the source of the bleeding.
-The heat started to fade, and that odd sense of leaking that I had felt for twelve years was gone.
-The bleeding had stopped.
-I knew it right there, right then, my nightmare was over.
+The heat I was feeling was right at the source of the bleeding.
+As the heat faded, the trickling of blood I’d felt for twelve years was gone.
+I knew right then and there my nightmare was over.